-(1a) Jurisdictions undertake reasonable efforts to resolve dispute
+(1a) Jurisdictions undertake reasonable efforts to resolve the dispute

-The applicant jurisdiction must include a statement detailing the 'reasonable efforts' they have taken to resolve the dispute with the respondent jurisdiction, or the reasons why no such steps were taken.
+The applicant jurisdiction must include a statement detailing the reasonable efforts they have taken to resolve the dispute with the respondent jurisdiction, or the reasons why no such steps were taken.

-Some examples of 'reasonable efforts' include:
+Some examples of reasonable efforts include:

-- notifying the respondent jurisdiction of the issues in dispute and offering to discuss with them, with a view to resolution - providing relevant information and documents to the respondent jurisdiction to enable them to understand the issues involved and how the dispute might be resolved - considering possible resolution through alternative dispute resolution processes - attempting to negotiate with the respondent jurisdiction with a view to resolving some or all of the issues in dispute.
+- notifying and offering to discuss with the respondent jurisdiction the issues in dispute, with a view to resolution - providing relevant information and documents to the respondent jurisdiction to enable them to understand the issues involved and how the dispute might be resolved - considering possible resolution through alternative dispute resolution processes - attempting to negotiate with the respondent jurisdiction with a view to resolving some or all of the issues in dispute.